 Pinterest @danaeexplore

-Before you go, SAVE THIS PIN to your PINTEREST account, so you can find this post that explains how to do the Preikestolen trail (with or without kids) in Norway — you’ll have it handy whenever you need it!
+And before you go, don’t forget to SAVE THIS PIN to your PINTEREST account, so you can find this post that explains how to do the Preikestolen trail (with or without kids) in Norway whenever you need it!